-Common byproducts of manufacturing are dust, fumes, odors, mist, liquid waste and noise.
-Each of these byproducts have varying degrees of risk and varying impacts on production.
+Common byproducts of manufacturing are dust, fumes, odors, mist, liquid waste, and noise.
+Each of these byproducts has varying risks and impacts on production.

-Many dusts and fumes are combustible, liquids can be corrosive, mists create maintenance issues and slip hazards.
-To keep processes running and people working within a safe environment as intended, it is best practice to maintain exceptional indoor air quality.
+Many dust and fumes are combustible; liquids can be corrosive; mists create maintenance issues and slip hazards.
+It is best practice to maintain exceptional indoor air quality to keep processes running and people working in a safe environment, as intended.

-This article discusses the ventilation requirements of a manufacturing facility and how to address them.
+This article discusses the ventilation requirements of a manufacturing facility and the equipment necessary to address them.

 Many factors should be considered before understanding what ventilation equipment is needed.
 The main factors to consider when ventilating a manufacturing facility include:

-Some factors are monitored by 3rd party officials, such as indoor air quality.
-This is due to manufacturing factories producing a product that necessitates airborne waste and particularly airborne dusts, mists and gasses that are hazardous.
+3rd party officials, such as indoor air quality, monitor some factors.
+This is due to manufacturing factories producing a product that necessitates airborne waste, particularly airborne dust, mists, and gasses that are hazardous.

 Dust collection systems facilitate the air purification process within a manufacturing structure.
 A dust collector keeps employees and equipment within the manufacturing facility safe.
 This is achieved through controlling indoor air pollution by treating atmospheric discharge from machinery.

-The type of byproducts emitted from machinery helps determine the type of dust collector suitable for the manufacturing facility.
+The types of byproducts emitted from machinery help determine the type of dust collector suitable for the manufacturing facility.
 The size of the dust, element type, and quantity all play a significant role in determining which dust collector is required.

 Find out more about dust collectors.

-Learn about the difference between various dust collectors.
+Learn about the differences between various dust collectors.

 Government regulations prevent certain levels of exposure to oil and mist.
 This is due to the harmful impact oil mist has on employee safety and health.
 Furthermore, excess mist and oil negatively impacts overall plant maintenance such as causing damage to HVAC systems, surfaces, and electrical components.